 Located in a small Rhode Island town, you can barely see a big blue sign overgrown by weeds off Route 3.
 Nature has reclaimed the former kiddie storybook village, or at least, what’s left of it.
-The only remnants of the park are the parking lot, the overgrown miniature golf course, the bumper car course, a barn, and a schoolhouse.
-Vandals have painted graffiti on the gutted remains of fairytale-themed barn and schoolhouse.
+The only remnants of the former Enchanted Forest are the parking lot, the overgrown miniature golf course, the bumper car course, a barn, and a schoolhouse.
+Vandals have painted graffiti on the gutted remains of a fairytale-themed barn and schoolhouse.
 Vines curl around rusted metal benches and a miniature golf course nestles in the undergrowth.
 As you’re walking through the brush and bramble, you can hear the eery wind whistling through the trees.
 I’ve created these images to evoke the feeling of what remains today.

 According to yellowed Providence Journal archives, Philip Herlle and Marcus Jones, two self-described “dreamers” with “a strong strain of practicality mixed in,” created the park.